Diogomadeira97/Dietpi-NAS/README.md

 • Export SSH Key with Dietpi-Dashboard or Samba.

-• Download Termux and do this commands:
+• Download Termux and do this commands to add SSH Keys:

 	pkg install openssh -y